Lucky Man (Dave Koz album)

 The album peaked at number 2 on Billboard Top Contemporary Jazz Albums chart.

 The album has sold over 500,000 copies in the United States and has thus been certified gold by the RIAA.

-One of the tracks on the album, "Faces of the Heart", was used as the theme to the ABC soap opera General Hospital from 1993-2004.
+One of the tracks on the album — "Faces of the Heart" — was used as the theme to the ABC soap opera General Hospital from 1993 to 2004.